energietransitie/twomes-p1-gateway-hardware/README.md

 ## Developing
 ### Developing the PCBs
 The PCB files are designed using KiCad, which can be downloaded [here](https://www.kicad.org/download/) for free.
-Alternatively the files can sometimes be imported/converted to different EDA tools.
+Some EDA tools might be able to convert the files, however this is not supported and might result in errors.
+Converting the files to other EDA tools is at your own risk.

 To export the modified PCBs.
 Consult the webpage of the PCB manufacturer for a guide on how their service prefers the output files.
 JLCPCB has a guide on how to export Gerbers [here](https://support.jlcpcb.com/article/149-how-to-generate-gerber-and-drill-files-in-kicad) and on how to export the BOM and POS files [here](https://support.jlcpcb.com/article/84-how-to-generate-the-bom-and-centroid-file-from-kicad)